Lifejackets save lives - let's make it law

 While requiring lifejackets to be carried is important, it doesn’t prevent drownings when incidents happen suddenly - and they often do.
 Many fatalities occur close to shore, in calm conditions, or on “quick trips” where people assumed they didn’t need to put a lifejacket on.
 Moving from carriage to mandatory wearing ensures people already have a lifejacket on in the moments that matter most.
 International evidence shows this simple shift saves lives, which is why Coastguard supports extending mandatory lifejacket use to everyone on all recreational craft.

-• What about the current exclusions and exceptions to wearing a lifejacket in Part 91 and the various bylaws around the country?
+• What about the current exclusions and exceptions to wearing a lifejacket in Part 91?

 There are practical reasons users such as surfers, windsurfers, divers on small dive boats and some adventure sports are not required to wear a lifejacket, e.g., when a wetsuit is worn.
 We are not suggesting these be removed.